aurelius-in/banyan/shot_list.md

 Visual consistency: The banyan must anchor the film visually and thematically in at least 3 scenes

 Transitions: Use sound bridges and visual echoes (e.g., swing, jasmine, silver) to link time and memory

----

-Would you like this in a downloadable call sheet or PDF storyboard format next?